pgpinheiro2/GeoEstat_PPGME/README.md

 Bem-vindo/a!
 Welcome!

-Este material foi concebido como atividade do Estágio Docência para auxiliar os/as alunos/as do PPGME/ICEN/UFPA.
+Este material foi concebido como material pedagógico durante as atividades do Estágio Docência para auxiliar os/as alunos/as do PPGME/ICEN/UFPA.

 This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).